walterlootk/SKR2-Marlin-2.0.9.3-Delta/README.md

 Initially I had some problems.
 The MESH Print came out with two close spots above the center, unprinted.
 It is just not sticking.
 I solved it (through friends help):<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- Tightened the 4 screws (that hold the hotend securely) in place, as two of which had slightly loosen<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- Flipped the glass over, just in case I have a bad glass<br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- Found out that it was actually caused by the Y & Z belts.
+Both are not guitar-string tight.
+Once tightened, no more sticking issue as well as the layer running with big gaps at certain times.<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- Use the LCD Step-byStep UBL guide instead of just issuing all the associated G29/G26 commands as per Youtube guide.
 This forces the printer to prime out a long filament trail and it helps to clear the nozzle beautifully, thus printing a fuller MESH instead of a skinny MESH.<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- TAKE NOTE: The Manual Priming (from the LCD), although automatic, will continue to prime out the filament UNTIL you click the knob to stop it!!<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- Also, before  you click on the Validate MESH, please put in your sticky stuff on your bed, if you need to.
 Pre-heat your bed, if you need to.
 And, by now, you should have removed your PROBE, if there is a need to, like mine.<br>